Regulatory and Legislative Analysis #5

 On September 13th, OFAC released four FAQs (#s 1076-1079) pertaining to the August 8th designation of tornado cash.
 The FAQs provided a summary of what is prohibited (#1076) and confirmed US persons could not engage in transactions involving tornado cash without OFAC authorization (#1077).
 It also provided additional detail for how to handle transactions prior to the designation date (#1079) and touched upon a lack of enforcement emphasis for dusting transactions with no other sanctions nexus (#1078).

-On August 15th, the Federal Reserve Board announced it has issued final guidelines “that establish a transparent, risk-based, and consistent set of factors for Reserve Banks to use in reviewing requests to access Federal Reserve accounts and payment services”.
+On August 15th, the Federal Reserve Board announced it has issued final guidelines “that establish a transparent, risk-based, and consistent set of factors for Reserve Banks to use in reviewing requests to access Federal Reserve accounts and payment General services, including non-profits, forums and news sit...
+More”.
 There is minimal change to prior drafts shared in May 2021 and March 2022 with six guiding principles: 1) Eligibility under Federal Reserve Act; 2) Should not present undue credit, operational, settlement, cyber, or other risks to the Reserve Bank; 3) Should not present undue credit, liquidity, operational, settlement, cyber, or other risks to the overall payment system; 4) Should not create undue risk to the stability of the US payment system; 5) Should not present undue risk to the overall economy due to money laundering, terrorist financing, or other illicit activities; 6) Should not adversely affect Federal Reserve monetary policy implementation.

 Regulatory and Legislative Analysis – EMEA

-Abu Dhabi Global Market (ADGM) Financial Services Regulatory Authority (FSRA) published Guiding Principles on its approach to virtual asset regulation and supervision.
+Abu Dhabi Global Market (ADGM) Financial Services The name of the regulatory agency to which a VASP is registe...
+More (FSRA) published Guiding Principles on its approach to virtual asset regulation and supervision.
 The guiding principles are:

 - A Robust and Transparent Risk-Based Regulatory Framework